scoulomb/myk8s/Services/service_deep_dive.md

 A solution could be to use load  balancer health check on the NodePort.

-[When using ingress](#when-using-ingress), we have extra hop when using NodePort.
-Ingress with NodePort is a particular case of NodePort (step 3 in previous section).
+[When using ingress](#when-using-ingress), with `NodePort` in step 3, we have extra hop (`kube-proxy` + depending on `externalTrafficPolicy`).
+Ingress with NodePort is a particular case of NodePort.  <!-- clear -->
-Furthermore Ingress controller being a `DaemonSet`, we always have a pod running on each node.
+However Ingress controller being a `DaemonSet`, we always have a pod running on each node.

 I recommend to read:
 - https://www.asykim.com/blog/deep-dive-into-kubernetes-external-traffic-policies